-Analytic Philosophy of Science
+Analytical Philosophy of Science

-The analytic and continental categories are merely one way to examine philosophical schools of thought.
-Other options are to use received and perceived views (Suppe, 1977), a historical timeline, a context of major events in history, or many others.
-Choosing the analytic and continental categories as criteria implies nothing more than a framework choice for examination.
-It is important to note that continental philosophers analyze and analytic philosophers examine applications.
+The analytical and continental categories are merely one way to examine philosophical schools of thought.
+Other options include using received and perceived views (Suppe, 1977), a historical timeline, a context of major events in history, and many others.
+Choosing the analytical and continental categories as criteria implies nothing more than a framework choice for examination.
+It is important to note that continental philosophers analyze and analytical philosophers examine applications.

-The analytic perspective is closely associated with positivism and, more specifically, with logical positivism.
+The analytical perspective is closely associated with positivism and, more specifically, with logical positivism.
 Given that a significant amount of what can be read about philosophy today is contrary to logical positivism, it is important to understand that base.
-Logical positivism is a school of thought that originated in the early twentieth century under the aegis of the Vienna School in Austria.
-That geographic location, while on the European continent, does not mean that the analytic perspective is necessarily associated with continental philosophy, however.
-Logical positivism actually began earlier than the twentieth century, with Comte's (1788-1857) view of positivism.
+Logical positivism is a school of thought that originated in the early 20th century under the aegis of the Vienna School in Austria.
+That geographic location, while on the European continent, does not mean that the analytical perspective is necessarily associated with continental philosophy, however.

+Logical positivism actually began earlier than the 20th century, with Comte's (1788-1857) view of positivism.
 Comte, the father of positivism, asserted that human history progresses from the theological to the metaphysical to the positivistic.
 By the last term, he asserted the positive role that the universal laws of nature provided.
-Following in Comte's footsteps, Kolakowski (as cited in MacKenzie, 1977) suggested four characteristic rules of positivism: phenomenalism, nominalism, the denial of cognitive value in value judgments and normative statements, and the essential unity of the scientific method.
+Following in Comte's footsteps, Kolakowski (as cited in MacKenzie, 1977) suggested four characteristic rules of positivism: (1) phenomenalism, (2) nominalism, (3) the denial of cognitive value in value judgments and normative statements, and (4) the essential unity of the scientific method.

-The major tenants of logical positivism, consistent with the use of an analytic approach to problem solving, require a rigid adherence to the scientific method (deductive nomological approach), a belief in cause and effect, a solid underpinning of replicability, and an unwavering belief in an external world structure that remains independent of self.
-It is the final point that provides the platform for the cause-and-effect relationship and the needed objectivity divorced from humans and subjectivity.
+The major tenants of logical positivism, consistent with the use of an analytical approach to problem solving, require a rigid adherence to the scientific method (deductive nomological approach), a belief in cause and effect, a solid underpinning of replicability, and an unwavering belief in an external world structure that remains independent of self.
+It is the final point that provides the platform for the cause and effect relationship and the needed objectivity divorced from humans and subjectivity.